 the arts, field trips, and group discussion.
 Guest speakers, internship visits, and

 history and arts tours are included.

-Students may also take a course at one of the following local universities (other universities may be considered on a case-by-case basis), with priority given to those who need the credits to meet graduation requirements:
+Students may also take a course at a local university, with priority given to those who need the credits to meet graduation requirements.

-* Corcoran School of the Arts and Design
+- Corcoran School of the Arts and Design at George Washington University

 - Foreign language courses at the Graduate School USA

 - Several other colleges available on an as-needed basis